The Daring Gourmet

 • Ice cream

-• Grilled/roasted duck, game or seafood
+• With grilled/roasted duck, game or seafood

 black currant jam recipe homemade canning preserves